israelmuca/israelmuca.dev/content/blog/2019-02-27-jamstack-and-cd-pipelines-create-a-blog-with-nuxt-netlify-cms-and-netlify.md

 thumbnail: /images/uploads/john-barkiple-539580-unsplash-micro.jpeg
 ---
 ## The "old" ways
-Say you wanted to create a blog, you'd could easily run a Wordpress site, with a linux server distributing your content.
+Say you wanted to create a blog, you could easily run a Wordpress site, with a Linux server distributing your content.
 On each page load, the server would generate the webpages, and serve them to the user.
 Every request puts the server to work.
 It's a perfectly viable option, although slower compared to more modern options, more insecure as you have to be doing the updates on your server (or paying more for a managed server), and it requires using PHP and having a database running.